Today in Middle Eastern history: the 1953 Iranian coup

 Mosaddegh began losing political support in Tehran throughout 1952, as the effect of British sanctions and the oil embargo began to pound away at the Iranian economy.
-Additionally, Abol-Ghasem Kashani and his hardliners turned on him for his failure to transform Iran into a religious state (there’s some evidence to suggest that the UK/US may have paid Kashani to change his position).
+Additionally, Abol-Ghasem Kashani and his religious hardliners turned on him for his failure to transform Iran into a religious state (there’s also some evidence to suggest that the UK/US may have paid Kashani to change his position).
 Mosaddegh was still popular with the Iranian public, though, and when the shah refused to allow him to appoint a new minister of war in mid-1952 and he resigned in protest, popular sentiment forced the shah to reinstate him in short order.
-That popular push was led by the communist Tudeh Party, which now increasingly aligned itself with Mosaddegh (at least publicly).
-That alignment was enough to disabuse the US of any lingering sentiments toward neutrality and put it squarely on Britain’s side.
+That popular push was led by the Marxist Tudeh Party, which now increasingly aligned itself with Mosaddegh (at least publicly).
+That alignment was enough to disabuse the US of any lingering sentiments toward neutrality and put it squarely on the anti-Mosaddegh side.
 Around this time, CIA operative Kermit Roosevelt Jr. began working with British intelligence on a plan to oust the Iranian prime minister.

 As 1952 wore on and the Iranian economy continued to weaken, Mosaddegh’s support declined somewhat.
-Late that year and into early 1953 he began to shift toward a more authoritarian governing style.
-At first this was with parliament’s approval—Mosaddegh asked for emergency powers and was given them—but increasingly he began to act independently of parliament, imprisoning political opponents, that sort of thing.
-There are even signs that his popularity was in decline, though it’s hard to gauge.
-After several members of his National Front party resigned, leaving him short of a majority, Mosaddegh held a referendum on dissolving parliament in early August.
+Late that year and into early 1953 he began to assert more unilateral power.
+Nothing Mosaddegh did here was unconstitutional as such—he asked for and was granted emergency powers by parliament, according to the rules—but it still took on an aura that even some of his closest political allies began to see as authoritarian.
+After several members of his National Front party resigned, leaving him short of a legislative majority, Mosaddegh held a referendum on dissolving parliament in early August.
 “Yes” passed with 99.9 percent of the vote, a suspiciously lopsided outcome.
 The process was marred by the fact that there were separate voting booths for “yes” and “no” voters, meaning that nobody could cast their vote in secret.